What is it?

-As a process, auto enrolment started on 1 October 2012, and is being phased in on a ‘workforce size’ basis over a period of five-and-a-half years, ending in February 2018.
-During this period an individual employer’s legal obligations will come into force on what is known as their ‘staging date’, the date being based on the number of workers in their PAYE scheme on 1 April 2012.
+As a process, auto enrolment started on 1 October 2012, and was phased in on a ‘workforce size’ basis over a period of five-and-a-half years, ending in February 2018.
+During this initial rollout, an individual employer’s legal obligations came into force on what was known as their ‘staging date’, the date being based on the number of workers in their PAYE scheme on 1 April 2012.

 How can One Financial Solutions help you?

 One Financial Solutions is here to help you.
 We can help you plan and implement everything necessary to ensure you comply with the new legislation and fulfil your legal obligations.